Ahmard/inisev-sub/README.md

 php artisan serve
 ```

-You will then send json payload to each below endpoints
+You will then send json payload to each below endpoints.<br/>
+I use PhpStorm to send request to the endpoints,
+you can find the [request config here](requests.http)

 ### Create User
 POST http://localhost:8000/api/users